dart-lang/language/working/0731 - horizontal inference/feature-specification.md

 &emsp;{B} &lArr; {A} &rArr; {C, D}

 Now, the nodes are grouped into stages as follows.
-Stage zero consists of the arguments from all nodes that have no incoming edges.
-Then, those nodes are removed from the graph, along with all their outgoing edges.
-For each of the following stages, we follow the same procedure: from the graph produced by stage _k_, let stage _k+1_ be the set of arguments from all nodes that have no incoming edges, then delete those nodes and their outcoming edges to produce a newly reduced graph.
+Stage zero consists of the arguments from all nodes that have no outgoing edges.
+Then, those nodes are removed from the graph, along with all their incoming edges.
+For each of the following stages, we follow the same procedure: from the graph produced by stage _k_, let stage _k+1_ be the set of arguments from all nodes that have no outgoing edges, then delete those nodes and their incoming edges to produce a newly reduced graph.
 We repeat this until the graph is empty.

 _In this example, that means that there will be two stages.
-The first stage will consist of argument A, and the second stage will consist of arguments B, C, and D._
+The first stage will consist of arguments B, C, and D, and the second stage will consist of argument A._

 _The intuitive justification for this algorithm is that by condensing the dependency graph into strongly connected components, we ensure that, in the